-Over the past three years, Iran has expanded its refining capacity to about 1.8-1.9mn barrels per day in order to reduce its dependence on imported fuels, given international sanctions have restricted the country's ability to import the requisite amounts of fuels.
+Over the past three years, Iran has expanded its refining capacity to about 1.8-1.9mn barrels per day (b/d) in order to reduce its dependence on imported fuels, given international sanctions have restricted the country's ability to import the requisite amounts of fuels.
 While most plans for greenfield refineries will not materialise under the current sanctions regime and the falling oil prices, we believe the first phase of the Persian Gulf Star refinery could come online by 2016/2017, which would further boost Iran's gasoline production capacity.

-The country is the third-largest natural gas producer in the world.
+The country is the third largest natural gas producer in the world.
 About 35-30% of domestic production comes from the giant offshore South pars gas field shared with Qatar.
 Sizeable production also comes from the Kangan and Tabnak fields, in addition to associated natural gas production originating from the Khuzestan, Ilam and Kermanshah provinces.
 However, despite impressive production growth, sanctions have affected its natural gas sector which remains underdeveloped compared to its potential, and used mostly to meet domestic demand.

-This quarter, we have revised our gas production forecast for Iran, on the back of tangible success in developing the South Pars gas field.
+Last quarter, we have revised our gas production forecast for Iran, on the back of tangible success in developing the South Pars gas field.
 In 2014, Iran boosted its natural gas output by about 20bn cubic metres (bcm).
 Part of this increase was due to an increase in associated gas production and a reduction in gas flaring, but the biggest factor comes from the partial start-up of production at Phase 12 of the South Pars gas field.
 This is an important and symbolic development for Iran.
 While having the second largest gas reserves in the world, sanctions have affected Iran's natural gas sector, starving it from sufficient investment and technology.
 This has resulted in gas production growth far below the country's actual resource potential.

 Notably, progress had stalled at the giant offshore South Pars field, shared with Qatar.
 The field's development entails 24 phases, of which phases 1-10 were completed before 2011.
 However, the start of Western sanctions saw the international companies developing further phases exit the country.
-In addition,

-Iran was prevented from accessing the necessary finances and technology required for the development of further phases.

-As such, it was extremely uncertain as to whether Iran would successfully develop further phases in a context of continued sanctions.
+In addition, Iran was prevented from accessing the necessary finances and technology required for the development of further phases.
+As a result, it was extremely uncertain as to whether Iran would successfully develop further phases in a context of continued sanctions.
 Reflective of this situation, we had previously forecasted slow progress on South Pars.
-We had forecast gas production to increase at an average rate of 3% per annum, to reach 180bcm by 2018.